by Christopher Johnson

 At that time, Tennis Canada, which is funded by Canadian taxpayers and donors, was using a non-Canadian photographer based in Florida.
 Several non-Canadian photographers have told me that Tennis Canada pays them for their work.
 Yet it’s Mr. Downey policies, explained in emails by his employees, to try to convince Canadian photographers to work for free in exchange for “photo credit”, “exposure”, and “promotional value”.

-Getty photographers in Europe are making more than 1000 euros per day at tennis events.
+Photographers in Europe working for Getty and other agencies are making more than 1000 euros per day at tennis events.
 Tennis Canada uses their work:

 I’m sitting on the same benches as these photographers, using the same equipment, and getting similar or better and more creative shots.
 Yet Mr. Downey and others associated with Tennis Canada expect a Canadian photographer, with equal or more training, skill and professional experience over a 35-year career, to work for free?